jalamani/SuiteCRM/NGSCGuide.md

 	6. The Group column will allow you to group by this field.
 Usually for --none Function.
 	7. The Total column will select how the data will be summarized outside of the chart.

+7. Conditions tab
+	1. There are times where you would like to only include or exclude certain fields.
+For instance, some clients at NGSC choose to omit their ethnicity.
+When making reports, one may opt to exclude omissions from their charts.
+	2. To begin, click on the Conditions tab to the right of the Fields tab.
+	3. Drag the desired field to the window underneath '(...)
+Drop parenthesis'
+	4. Here you can select the logic for this condition

 #### Using the Search Function near the top right

 After typing a search query for a Client, Company, or etc, click User Basic Search

 #### [Table] doesn't exist in engine error fix

+1. Create new database
+2. Add to fields_meta_data table, ext1 column can be dropdown by name.
+3. Run fields_meta_data.sql

 ####  Table 'phpmyadmin.pma user config' doesn't exist in engine fix